- Hedge funds are a substantial fraction of the asset management industry, with around USD 4 trillion in size.

 Different from traditional “long-only” investments, many hedge fund strategies have the goal to generate attractive returns regardless of whether markets are rising or falling (“absolute return”).
 Although hedge funds get widely considered risky investments, the expected returns of many hedge fund strategies are less volatile than those of traditional funds.
 This result is because of the use of hedging techniques or their differentiated trading style.

 Hedge Funds - Low correlation

 There exists an immense variety of strategies within the hedge fund world.
-Therefore, they can be very different from each other in respect of their investment focus, risks, volatility and expected return profile.
-We have a natural focus on hedge fund strategies within an efficient portfolio construction context with a return outlook that exceeds the return expectations for classic bond portfolios while showing limited correlation to traditional markets such as equities.
+Therefore, they can be very different from each other regarding their investment focus, risks, volatility and expected return profile.
+We have a natural focus on hedge fund strategies.
+We apply it within an efficient portfolio construction context with a return outlook that exceeds the return expectations for classic bond portfolios.
+This strategy is showing a limited correlation to traditional markets such as equities.

-An equity long-short investor takes long positions in stocks that are expected to increase in value and short positions in stocks that are expected to decrease in value.
-Taking a “long position” in a stock simply means buying it: If the stock increases in value, you will make money.
-On the other hand, taking a short position in a stock means borrowing a stock you don’t own (usually from your broker), selling it, then if the stock declines in value, you make a gain as you can buy it back at a lower price than you paid for it and return the borrowed shares.
+An equity long-short investor takes long positions in stocks expected to increase in value and short positions in stocks expected to decrease in value.
+Taking a “long position” in equities means buying it.
+If the stock rises in value, you will make money.
+On the other hand, taking a short position in a stock means borrowing a stock you don’t own (usually from your broker) and selling it.
+Hence, if the stock declines in value, you make a profit as you can repurchase it at a lower price than you paid for it and return the borrowed shares.